ippocra/ippocra.github.io/_pages/en/terms.md

 The User is aware and understands that the confirmations above are absolutely necessary to allow the Company to create an account or enable the use of services for other Beneficiaries.
 Furthermore, the User agrees to indemnify and hold harmless the Company and Professionals from any damage, loss, cost, or liability, direct or indirect, arising from the violation of these terms of service or the User’s failure to validly represent the family member they claim to act on behalf of.

 \- **Consultation and/or Document Transmission**.
-The User can consult the documents by receiving from another User or from Professionals and/or healthcare structures a secret link to access the document.
+The User can consult the documents by receiving from another User or from Professionals and/or healthcare structures a ippolink to access the document.
 The link has a limited and predefined duration.
 Similarly, the User can transmit their own documents or documents and/or files uploaded for themselves or other Beneficiaries (e.g., family doctor, Professionals and/or healthcare structures) by creating a private link with a limited expiration, predefined duration, and selected by the user when creating the link.

 **\- Subscription Plans**.